Fire and rescue services

 To protect yourself if a hurricane is approaching:

-If you're travelling to Guatemala during hurricane season or after a natural disaster, monitor weather reports.
+Monitor weather reports if you're travelling to Guatemala during hurricane season or after a natural disaster.

 More information: